Configure Custom Styling

 <button class="bg-primary-600 hover:bg-primary-700 dark:bg-primary-500 dark:hover:bg-primary-400">

-Settings the Default Dark/Light Theme
+Setting the Default Dark/Light Theme

-By default, our pages will display in light mode unless we have set the dark
+By default, your pages will display in light mode unless you've set the dark class on the <html> element.

-We can make this more dynamic by adding a small script in the <head>
+You can make this more dynamic by adding a small script in the <head> section of your HTML to check the user's

 preference: